 Ask your teacher.
-If your school does not register students for the exam, your teacher or parents can find an exam centre near you using our website.
+If your school or college does not register students for the exam, you can find an exam centre near you using our website.

 3. What is the Notice to Candidates?

 It's a list of things you can and can't do in the exam room.
 Your exam centre will give you a copy, but you can also see a copy online.